Vyral/base-template/_posts/2019-05-17-looking-at-how-our-market-has-performed-this-year.md

 {% include youtube.html %}

-What were the final numbers from 2019’s first quarter and what do they mean for buyers and sellers now?
-Find out in today’s market update.
+<p style="text-align: center;"><em>What were the final numbers from 2019’s first quarter and what do they mean for buyers and sellers now?
+Find out in today’s market update.</em></p>

 Today we’ll take a quick look at our current market.
 In addition, I’ll include a link that more exhaustively covers the market stats I’ll be referring to.&nbsp;